Mattdl/ContinualEvaluation/README.md

 - **Extensive tracking**: Track all stats of your continual learning model, e.g. per-iteration feature drift and gradient norms.
 - **7 Continual Learning benchmarks** based on: MNIST, CIFAR10, Mini-Imagenet, Mini-DomainNet, PermutedMNIST, RotatedMNIST, Digits

-*Project Status*: Codebase delivered as is, no support available until 2023.
+*Project Status*: Codebase delivered as is, no support available.

 ## Setup
 This code uses